calebgeniesse/calebgeniesse.github.io/index.md

 ## Caleb Geniesse

 I am a graduate student in the [Biophysics Program](http://med.stanford.edu/biophysics.html) at [Stanford University](https://www.stanford.edu/) and currently a member of the [brain dynamics lab @ stanford](http://web.stanford.edu/group/bdl/).

+### Current research

-My current research centers around applying ideas from topological data analysis to neuroimaging data analysis and developing new computational tools to capture and quantify fluctuations in brain dynamics.
+My research applies ideas from topological data analysis and machine learning to neuroimaging data analysis and aims to develop new computational tools for capturing and quantifying fluctuations in brain dynamics.

-## Current research

-My current research projects include
-- Capturing and quantifying brain dynamics using machine learning and topological data analysis.
-- Developing open-source software for extracting insights from high-dimensional brain imaging data.
-- Building supervised brain decoding models based on ideas from topological data analysis.
-- Validating topological models of brain dynamics using persistent homology.

 ### Recent publications